about blobby tables

 Hi, I’m Tim!
 I’m known online as “Blob”, because I chose the username blob8108 aged twelve.
-(Read

 My interests include parsing, compilers, and the future of programming languages.

-tosh is my text-based Scratch project editor.
+tosh is a text-based Scratch project editor.
 It implements a new text-based programming language, entirely compatible with Scratch, and uses advanced parsing techniques to do away with most parentheses.
 Read the guide to get started, or read about its development.

-scratchblocks is my tool for making screenshots of Scratch programs.
+scratchblocks is a tool for making screenshots of Scratch programs.
 The Raspberry Pi Foundation use it to write Code Club projects, and they supported my work to update it to support Scratch 3.0.
 It’s also used on the Scratch Forums and the Scratch Wiki.